AzaharSK/qt-app-git/qml_interview_QA.md

 # QML Components:

 * `Item element:` The Item element is a basic visual element in QML, serving as a container for other items.
 It has no inherent visual appearance but provides a way to group and position other visual elements.
+          * - Like QObject is the base class for everything
+          * - Item is base class for all QML elements type

 * ` Rectangle element:` The Rectangle element is a visual element in QML used to draw rectangles on the screen.
 It provides properties like width, height, color, etc., making it suitable for various UI components.